The Taste of Things

-The Taste of Things (La Passion de Dodin Bouffant), previously titled The Pot-au-Feu, is a 2023 French historical romantic drama film written and directed by Trần Anh Hùng starring Juliette Binoche and Benoît Magimel.
+The Taste of Things (La Passion de Dodin Bouffant), previously titled The Pot-au-Feu, is a 2023 French historical romantic drama film written and directed by Trần Anh Hùng, starring Juliette Binoche and Benoît Magimel.

 Set in 1889, it depicts a romance between a cook and the gourmet she works for.
 The character of the gourmet is based on Dodin-Bouffant, created by Swiss author Marcel Rouff in his 1924 novel La Vie et la passion de Dodin-Bouffant, gourmet (The Passionate Epicure).

-The film premiered on 24 May 2023 at the 76th Cannes Film Festival, and was selected to compete for the Palme d'Or in its main competition section, where Tran Anh Hung won the Best Director award.
+The film premiered in the main competition of the 76th Cannes Film Festival on 24 May 2023, where Hùng won the Best Director award.
 It was released in France on 8 November 2023.
-The film was chosen as the French entry for Best International Feature Film at the 96th Academy Awards.
+It was chosen as the French entry for Best International Feature Film at the 96th Academy Awards, but was not nominated.